 (b) From this most skilled point, the spatial window is expanded by successive iterations in the direction of greater performance gain.
 The detailed stages are the followings: (i) The unitary spatial window is expanded in every 4 directions successively.
 The performance score is processed for these 4 windows. (ii) Only the direction providing the best improvement is applied to the spatial window. (iii) From this new spatial window, an increase in every 4 directions is once again assessed, and the best improvement is applied. (iv) The spatial window grows up by repeating the previous steps, until no improvement is reached.

-(c) The number of analogue situations is optimized for the current level of analogy.
+(c) The number of analogue situations is then reconsidered and optimized for the current level of analogy.

-(d) A new level of analogy can be added, based on other variables (such as the moisture index) on predefined pressure levels and time frames.
+(d) A new level of analogy can then be added, based on other variables (such as the moisture index) on predefined pressure levels and time frames.
 The number of analogues for the next level of analogy is initiated at a chosen value.
 Then, the procedure starts again from step (a) for the new level.
 The parameters calibrated on the previous analogue levels are fixed and do not change (except the number of analogues, at the final stage).

 3. Finally, the numbers of analogues are re-assessed for the different levels of analogy.
 This is done iteratively by varying the number of analogues of each level in a systematic way.